Categories of Fractions Revisited: Weakening the requirements

 \section{Weakening the requirements}

-In~\cite{Hig}, a notion of category of fractions is introduced which, on first sight, is seemingly weaker in its premises than the one presented above.
-While keeping (L0) and (L1), the axiom (L2) gets replaced by the weaker axiom\\
+In~\cite{Hig}, a notion of category of fractions is introduced which, on first sight, is seemingly weaker in its premises than the one discussed in the previous section.
+While keeping~\ref{L0} and~\ref{L1}, the axiom~\ref{L2} gets replaced by the condition